Genevieve: 18th century and French Revolution

 In 1725, Genevieve was invoked amidst religious and political conflict, which as Sluhovsky states, "had an impact on the ability of lay Parisians to maintain their traditional forms of devotion".
-Sluhovsky adds that the emotions the royal appropriation of Genevieve caused during the 1720s to the 1750s were motivated by Paris' deep attachment to Catholicism.
+Sluhovsky adds that the emotions the royal appropriation of Genevieve caused during the 1720s to the 1750s were motivated by Paris's deep attachment to Catholicism.
 In 1744, King Louis XV became ill in Lorraine during the War of the Austrian Succession; he invoked Genevieve, was healed, and made a pilgrimage to her shrine.
-The abbot and canons showed the king the church, which was deteriorated, and the king pledged to finance its renovation, which totaled over 25,000 livres.
+The abbot and canons showed the king the church, which was deteriorated, and the king pledged to finance its renovation, which totalled over 25,000 livres.
 The construction was completed in 1764, when Louis XV laid the church's cornerstone.
 The project was criticised for being too expensive and unnecessary, and for the misuse of funds that could have been used for public relief.
 Sluhovsky called the building project the "beginning of one of the most important transformations of the cult since the construction of the original basilica in the sixth century".
 Genevieve was continued to be invoked by the royals throughout the 1700s, but the citizens of Paris often opposed and ridiculed them.
 The opposition of the royal appropriation of Genevieve occurred at the same time Protestants and Paris elites, including Voltaire, began to criticise Catholic practices such as the cult of the saints.
-The appropriation of Genevieve by the monarchy did not decrease the people's devotion to her during this time, even when processions stopped and invocations to her were made for the royal family during the late 18th century.
+The appropriation of Genevieve by the monarchy did not decrease the people's devotion to her during this time, even when processions stopped, and invocations to her were made for the royal family during the late 18th century.
 She regularly appeared in the popular religious literature of the time.
 By the late 18th century, lay devotion to her was no longer controlled by municipal or royal authorities.
 During the French Revolution, she was used "against the very same establishments which in previous centuries had been intimately connected with [her] cult".
 In July 1789, Saint Genevieve's Church was used to celebrate the Revolution, although the Revolutionary authorities eventually ended her cult.
 Genevieve's shrine and relics were mostly destroyed during the French Revolution, but as Farmer states, "this by no means finished her cult in France".